Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/templates/input.md

 In pursuance of the regulation of the University Grants Commission, New Delhi (UGC) to install a system to Lodge Complaints against the instances of Caste Based Discrimination, an online portal has been developed for the use of students of the institute.
 They may register their grievances and concerns regarding SC/ST/OBC discrimination and any kind of caste-related injustice online, so as to avail proper solutions for the inconveniences they had experienced.

-1. Students facing any kind of discrimination based on their caste in Campus at academics/hostel/student-activity/sports/events/etc. are encouraged to file grievances against it.
+1) Students facing any kind of discrimination based on their caste in Campus at academics/hostel/student-activity/sports/events/etc. are encouraged to file grievances against it.

-2. The following committee will examine the issues related to the caste discrimination complaints received from SC/ST/OBC students in NISER:
+2) The following committee will examine the issues related to the caste discrimination complaints received from SC/ST/OBC students in NISER:

-*   Dr. Binod Kumar Sahoo, Chairman
+*   Dr. Binod Kumar Sahoo, Chairman (bksahoo@niser.ac.in)
-*   Dr. Sudip Burman, Co-Chairperson
+*   Dr. Sudip Burman, Co-Chairperson (sburman@niser.ac.in)
-*   Dr. Saikat Hira, Member
+*   Dr. Saikat Hira, Member (saikat.hira@niser.ac.in)
-*   Mr. Purna Chandra Sahu, Member
+*   Mr. Purna Chandra Sahu, Member (purna@niser.ac.in)
-*   Mr. Sanjay Kumar Patro, Member
+*   Mr. Sanjaya Kumar Patro, Member (sanjayakumar@niser.ac.in)
 *   Mr. Bhagwan Dhal, Member
-*   Mr. Nabin Kumar Sahoo, Member
+*   Mr. Nabin Kumar Sahoo, Member (nabin@niser.ac.in)
-*   Mrs. Apolina Akra, Member
+*   Mrs. Apolina Akra, Member (apolina@niser.ac.in)
 *   Mrs. Bandita Pradhan, Member
-*   Mrs. Lopamudra Sahoo, Member
+*   Mrs. Lopamudra Sahoo, Member (lsahoo@niser.ac.in)
-*   Mr. Hiralal Das, Member Secretary
+*   Mr. Hiralal Das, Member Secretary (hiralal@niser.ac.in)

-3. You are encouraged to contact any of the members of this committee to file a complaint against caste discrimination.
+3) You are encouraged to contact any of the members of this committee to file a complaint against caste discrimination.
-4. Do we need to give some email-id of a member of SC-ST-OBC Cell?[Ask Renjith]

     [Click here to view Circular](https://www.niser.ac.in/docs/2017/SC-ST-OBC-cell-constitution.pdf)

 # COUNSELLING CELL FOR STUDENTS

-1. Mental health issues can have a profound impact on how we think, feel, and behave.
+1) Mental health issues can have a profound impact on how we think, feel, and behave.
 They can range from the daily worries we all have from time to time, to serious long-term problems that require treatment to manage effectively.
 If mental health issues are ignored or dismissed as character traits it can lead to further problems.

 The common mental illness observed are:

 *   depression
 *   anxiety